AleMorales9011/ForgeWare/src/04-Monitoring & Optimization.md

 # Grafana

-Grafana empowers you to turn raw data into actionable insights.
+Grafana empowers you to turn raw data into `actionable insights`.
 By providing a centralized platform for visualization, exploration, and alerting, it helps you make data-driven decisions and optimize your systems.

 ![grafana-dashboard](images/grafana-dashboard.png)